The new arithmetic paper in the 2016 national tests

 May 2015 saw the final statutory mental maths test undertaken by Year 6 pupils leaving KS2.
 Since 1998, around 10 million Year 6 children have taken the tests and thousands of teachers have doubtless been responsible for teaching those children the skills they need to meet the requirements of the test.
 The change, from next summer, to a written arithmetic test is not an unsubstantial one.

 Up and down the lands schools can still often be found carrying out a weekly mental arithmetic practice test – indeed my own school still makes good use of the Rising Stars New Curriculum Mental Maths Tests because the skills are still essential for good mathematics.
 But our focus now needs to turn as well to the important element of the arithmetic test.

 From next summer, children in both Year 2 and Year 6 will face a written arithmetic test as part of the end-of-key-stage statutory assessments, so alongside good practice in mental maths, schools need to start putting preparations in place to support our children in tackling this new test.

 What’s involved at Key Stage One?

-We’ll get an example paper in July, but this is likely to be a single paper that requires some mental recall of facts as well as some calculations appropriate to the national curriculum expectations.
-It is likely to take about 15 minutes to complete, although the test frameworks state that it won’t be strictly timed.
+There will be a single arithmetic paper that requires some mental recall of facts as well as some calculations appropriate to the national curriculum expectations.
+It is worth 25 marks, should take approximately 20 minutes to complete, although the sample test documentation states that it won’t be strictly timed.

 Children will likely be asked to answer a series of one-mark questions that are “context-free”.
 Examples included in the sample test material ranged from 15 + 11 to finding ¾ of 20.